 One of the biggest benefits of hiring a content writer is getting a completely unbiased perspective on things from someone who has zero attachment to your business.
 Someone who respects your legacy but won’t be swayed by emotion when analyzing the existing strategy and recommending a new one.

 For some (but certainly not all) business owners, “I know my product so I’ll write the content” is code for “I don’t want to pay a content writer.”

 I get it.
 We’re all under pressure to control costs.
 But more often than not, the DIY approach will do the opposite.

 There are certain truths I’ve learned over the years about people who want to write their own content.

-- Content writing will be the first thing to get pushed to the backburner when you get busy.
+- Content writing will be the first thing pushed to the backburner when you get busy.

 - Once content writing goes to the backburner, it almost never returns to the frontburner.

 - If you wear 12 hats and content writing is number 13, you’ll never be able to give your content the attention it deserves.
 So your content will suck.
 Which means it won’t help you make as much money as content that doesn’t suck.